 And it all starts with the relationship between your spine and your central nervous system.

 Your central nervous system consists of two things: your brain and your spinal cord.
 Your spinal cord runs directly from the brain through the spine, where your peripheral nervous system branches out and runs throughout your entire body.

 Each of the yellow “tubes” in the image above represents a nerve.
-As you can see, a rotation or other form of misalignment in these joints would put pressure on the nerves.
+As you can see, a rotation or other form of misalignment of a spinal joint would put pressure on the nerves.
 A pinched nerve can lead to pain, numbness, tingling, weakness, or other symptoms that are felt, not in the spine, but other parts of the body.

 If you have ever suffered from the painful effects of sciatica, you’re already familiar with this process.
 Rather than feeling symptoms at the location of the pinched nerve, pain radiates through the hip, buttocks, leg, or feet.
 If the misalignment occurs at a different location, the effects may radiate to your arms, face, or even your stomach.